ilmaelfiraa/ilmaelfiraa/README.md

 ![animation_300_lfdspokv](https://user-images.githubusercontent.com/91236883/226098780-90390f59-ba5a-407c-8a1d-9c10a22c73b0.gif)

 ## About me
-I'm a jr web designer and developer.
+I'm a web designer and developer.
 I specialize in UI design, responsive web design and visual development.
 I love visual design and turning it into code, even though I always get stuck when designing :'.
 I'm enjoy what I do, share what I know and learn every day.

 - 🐱‍💻 I’m currently working as a Freelance Web Designer
 - 😉 Available for work and collaborations